-- Must have completed three peer reviews prior to assignment of lead peer reviewer - Lead peer reviewers will have no negative feedback from a program within the past year
+- Must have completed three peer reviews prior to assignment to lead peer reviewer - Lead peer reviewers will have no negative feedback from a program within the past year

-Roles of lead peer reviewer will include the coordinating of peer review, submission of final Peer Review Report, and leading communication with the program regarding logistics both before and during the peer review.
+Roles of lead peer reviewer will include coordinating peer review, submission of final Peer Review Report, and lead communication with the program regarding logistics both before and during the peer review.

-All peer reviewers will be re-certified on an annual basis.
+All peer reviewers will be required to be recertified on an annual basis.